Research Mentoring Program - Home

 • Depending on the selected duration, one or two progress reports will be requested.
 Mentees must complete these and submit them online via the platform to document the progress and outcome of the program.

-• At the end of the mentoring process, mentees and mentors must confirm the end of the collaboration and fill out the survey provided by the ITI Headquarters.
+• At the end of the mentoring process, Mentees and Mentors must confirm the end of the collaboration and fill out the survey provided by the ITI Headquarters.
 Once completed the mentee will receive a certificate of completion.

 Disclaimer

-• The ITI cannot guarantee that the prefered locations and mentors will be available.
+• The ITI cannot guarantee that the prefered locations and Mentors will be available.

 • All applications and supporting documents must be submitted in English.